hegerdes/homepage/content/articles/2024/2024-06-gitlab-for-k8s-access.md

     --set config.kasAddress=wss://gitlab.example.com//-/Kubernetes-agent/
 ```

-Now you can create a file in you git repo with the path `.gitlab/agents/<agent-name>/config.yaml` and even share the cluster access with orther projects:
+Now you can create a file in you git repo with the path `.gitlab/agents/<agent-name>/config.yaml` and even share the cluster access with other Git projects:
 ```yaml
 ci_access:
   projects: